GoSecure/pyrdp/README.md

 It features a few tools:
 - RDP Monster-in-the-Middle
-    - Logs credentials used when connecting
+    - Logs plaintext credentials or NetNTLM hashes used when connecting
     - Steals data copied to the clipboard
     - Saves a copy of the files transferred over the network
     - Crawls shared drives in the background and saves them locally